Tag Archives: Dragons

 Honestly, I wanted to like this a lot more than I did.
 I liked the idea of it, but there were just so many ways the author took an idea I liked in a direction that I didn’t like, that in the end, I finished the book feeling dissatisfied.
 But before I get into a litany of things I did not like, I’ll say the writing is fine.
 The book is perfectly readable.
 Most of this comes down to personal preference.

 First, the female main character is an early twenties university student.
 She’s the editor of the SCHOOL NEWSPAPER, and for this newspaper, she is investigating a triple (plus) murder.
 Nothing in that works for me.
-The gravitas of basically going undercover to catch a murderer “for the story” does not match the abilities or expectations of a university journalism student.
+The gravitas of essentially going undercover to catch a murderer “for the story” does not align with the abilities or expectations of a university journalism student.
 Honestly, everything about this would have worked better if Moira had been older and had been working a real job in which she was experienced and vested.

 Second, this book is steeped in rape.
 There is no actual rape on-page, thank goodness.
 But the whole plot is about rape in a way that permieates every page.
 It just wasn’t necessary.
 I’m not talking trigger warnings or anything, because, again, no on-page rape.
 But I call such use of rape as a plot device the lowest of low hanging plot fruit.
 Which, to my mind, makes it LAZY PLOTTING.
 There are a million more interesting ways to put a female character in a position to depend on her male romantic lead.